SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 Features:

--   Equipped with 2.5 GHz Intel ® Xeon ® processors.
+-   Equipped with 2.5 GHz Intel® Xeon® processors.
--   Paired with DDR4 memory.
+-   Paired with the DDR4 memory.
--   Supports multiple CPU-to-memory ratios.
+-   Offers multiple CPU-to-memory ratios.
 -   Provides baseline CPU performance and is burstable, but limited by accumulated CPU credits.
 -   Offers a balance of compute, memory, and network resources.
 -   Supports VPCs only.